euforia/spinal-cord/README.rst

 Server
 ------
 The server is responsible for aggregating all input events via *PUSH/PULL* or *REQ/REP* and triggering/tasking workers to execute the appropriate handlers based on the fired event.
+It also provides a basic web service and API to interact with the events and handlers.

 Example::